Hazegard/Goauld-doc/content/en/02-agent/01-tunnels.md

 {{% /tab %}}
 {{< /tabpane >}}

+## SSH over QUIC

+The SSH connection is encapsulated over QUIC.
+This transport is opt-in and not part of the default `--rssh-order` (see the note above); add `quic` to `--rssh-order` to enable it.

+### Flags

+- `--quic-domain`: the QUIC domain used to tunnel traffic.

+## SSH over CDN

+The SSH connection can be tunneled through a CDN using domain fronting, reaching the server via the `[server]/sshttp2/[ID]` endpoint.
+Add `cdn` to `--rssh-order` to enable it.

 ## Browser proxy

 The agent can use a web browser to tunnel all the traffic.

 1. The agent exposes a simple web page with custom JavaScript.
-The JavaScript opens 4 websocket connections
+The JavaScript opens 4 WebSocket connections
    1. Two connecting to the server (Control & data)
    2. Two connecting to the agent (Control & data)
       - The agent exposes a custom endpoint to allow the browser to initiate the connection to the agent
-2. The web page pipes the websocket connections
+2. The web page pipes the WebSocket connections

 <video width="90%" controls autoplay muted>
     <source src="browser-proxy.webm" type="video/webm">